numba/numba/docs/src/CUDAJit.rst

 		i = tid + blkid * blkdim
 		c[i] = a[i] + b[i]

 CUDA JIT enhances Numba translation by recognizing CUDA intrinsics for `threadIdx`, `blockIdx`, `blockDim` and `gridIdx`.
 These intrinsics are defined inside the `numbapro.cuda` module.

 Similar to `numba.decorators.jit`, argument types are defined in `argtypes` for `cuda.jit`.
-Since a CUDA kernel does not return any value, there are no `restype`.
+Since a CUDA kernel does not return any value, there is no `restype`.

 To invoke the CUDA kernel, it must be configured for the grid and block dimensions.
 By default, gridDim and blockDim are (1, 1, 1).